miketianchen/MDA_image_captioning/docs/proposal.md

 ## Data Description

-In order to train our model, we have three labeled datasets.
-The three labeled datasets are UCM\_captions, RSICD and Sydney\_captions.
+In order to train our model, we have three labeled datasets:
+UCM\_captions, RSICD and Sydney\_captions.

 The UCM\_captions dataset is based off of the “University of California Merced’s Land Use Dataset”.
 It contains land-uses satellite images.